Kirsty's role at Dementia Training Australia

 What you do at DTA

 I am a Senior Academic Consultant for the DTA Environments team.
-This role allows me to combine my practice experience as an architect and my academic interests (as a PhD candidate at Swinburne University) as I work on developing resources which capture the latest evidence based research.
-I also gather case studies and collaborate with industry .
+This role allows me to combine my practice experience as an architect and my academic interests (as a researcher and PhD candidate at Swinburne University) as I provide advice and develop resources which capture the latest evidence based research.
+I also look for case studies which show best practice and collaborate with industry.

 What’s your favourite part of your job?